-Located within the newly-incorporated suburb of Whitehall, the shopping center site stretched along East Broad Street.
+Located in the newly-incorporated suburb of Whitehall, the shopping center site stretched along East Broad Street.
 At the time, the area was considered remote and off the beaten path...which resulted in the the project being derided as "Casto's Folly".

 As the 50th anniversary of TOWN & COUNTRY CENTER approached, the Casto Company decided that a third renovation of the property was in order.
 A "Main Street USA" motif was used, with stores given new brick facades and awnings.
 The parking lot was also reconfigured.